FrThomas/risyphus/README.md

 TO DO
 -----
-* BLtable: Make BLtable work with tibbles.
+* BLtable, ORtable, HRtable: Make BLtable work with tibbles.
 * BLtable: Refine handling of p-values (including no p-values)
-* BLtable: Option for only one group.
 * BLtable, ORtable, HRtable: Option to add information about missing data for each variable.
 * Add variables to example data set to demonstrate ORtable and HRtable (currently example code does not work due to lack of these variables)